tumbl3w33d/nexus-oauth2-proxy-plugin/README.md

   # just illustrating that you must ensure TLS
   bind *:443 ssl crt /usr/local/etc/haproxy/cert alpn h2,http/1.1

+  # if this is too invasive for your use case, be more specific
+  http-request del-header ^X-Forwarded.*

   # circumvent oauth2 proxy for programmatic access
   acl is_basic_auth hdr_beg(Authorization) -i basic
   use_backend nexus if is_basic_auth

   default_backend oauth2-proxy